Transfer Pricing tax compliance

 Multinational Enterprises (MNE) Group

-2. MNE has a total consolidated group revenue that is equal to or more than AED 3,150,000,000 (UAE Dirhams Only Three Billion One Hundred and Fifty Million) during the Fiscal Year immediately preceding the Reporting Fiscal Year as indicated in its Consolidated Financial Statements for that preceding Fiscal Year
+2. MNE holds a total consolidated group revenue issued and paid up, no less and/or equal to AED 3,150,000,000 (UAE Dirhams Only Three Billion One Hundred and Fifty Million) in the Fiscal Year right before the Reporting Fiscal Year as mentioned in its Consolidated Financial Statements of the preceding Fiscal Year

 Significance and Application